 If you already have a sizeable portfolio of high-quality images, consider selling your work on stock photo websites like iStock, BigStock, and Shutterstock to create a passive income stream.
 The commission you earn on every download primarily depends on the platform, the type of license, and a range of other factors specific to each site.

 In many cases, the income will be relatively low, so you are unlikely to earn enough to replace a full-time job, but it can develop into a fun side hustle that gets your name and work to a larger audience.
 If you want to maximize your earning potential, focus on producing ultra-high quality images and regularly uploading new and fresh content to your profile.
+For beginners, getting started doesn’t have to mean investing in the latest, most expensive equipment.
+Starting with a dependable refurbished desktop can be a smart, budget-friendly way to edit and upload your photos efficiently without a huge upfront cost.

 Start a Blog